mnot/I-D/rfc5785bis/draft.md

 authentication, vulnerability to DNS rebinding attacks, and attacks where limited access to a server grants the ability to affect how well-known URIs are served.

+Security-sensitive applications using well-known locations should consider that some server administrators might be unaware of its existence (especially on operating systems that hide directories whose names begin with ".").
+This means that if an attacker has write access to the .well-known directory, they would be able to control its contents, possibly without the administrator realising it.

 # IANA Considerations